-What about perfume brands like Guerlain, Acqua di Parma or even Tom Ford?
+What about perfume brands like Guerlain, Acqua di Parma or Tom Ford?

-For these brands, perfume isn’t just a lucrative side product, but are they niche?
-All belong to international luxury concerns such as LMVH or Estée Lauder.
-Today, you’ll find them in every medium or large city worldwide, offering 70 or more different fragrances, something for every taste.
+For these brands, perfume is not just a lucrative by-product but their main source of income.
+They all belong to international luxury concerns such as LMVH or Estée Lauder.
+Today, you can find them in every medium-sized or large city in the world, each with 70 or more different fragrances, something for every taste.
 By popular definition, you could call them niche, but admit it, that doesn't make much sense.

-It becomes even more difficult with avantgarde brands like Comme des Garcons or Maison Martin Margiela.
-It’s true their perfumes aren’t exactly crowd pleasers, but again, both belong to international concerns and are, although more selective, widely accessible across the globe.
+It gets even harder with avant-garde brands like Comme des Garcons or Maison Martin Margiela.
+It's true that their perfumes appeal to a narrower audience, but both also belong to international groups and, although more selective, are widely accessible around the world.

-Handcrafted perfumes, made by smaller, independent perfume houses, who produce perfumes on a smaller scale, have a limited collection of perfumes, and have a clear and distinct story or inspiration that sets them apart.
-Brands that are passionate about making great perfumes, but are less concerned about ‘pleasing everyone’, and more about pleasing ‘individuals’.
+"Artisanal perfumes, created by smaller, independent perfume houses, who produce perfumes on a small scale, have a limited collection of perfumes, with a clear story or inspiration that sets them apart.
+Brands that are passionate about creating great perfumes, but are less concerned about 'pleasing everyone', and more about pleasing 'individuals'."

-This made my search easier, but even using this definition, I discovered hundreds of brands that met all those criteria.
-I had to further refine my definition: it had to be brands with a limited list of stockists.
-Living in Brussels, I translated this into “no or at the most one point of sales in Brussels, or even Belgium”.
-It turned out that there are lots of beautiful brands out there that still aren’t on the Belgian or Brussels market.
+This made the search easier, but even with this definition, we discovered hundreds of brands that fit all those criteria.
+We had to refine our definition even further: brands with a limited number of sales points.
+Being from Brussels, I translated this to 'no or at most one point of sale in Brussels, or even Belgium'.

 Does niche equal better and more expensive?

-As said in the beginning, the definition of niche doesn’t say anything about quality or price.
+As said at the beginning, the definition of niche says nothing about quality or price.
 Are niche perfumes better and more expensive?